Fort Lewis College

 The Florida River Project is a semester-long project involving (1) an individual project in which students pose a scientific question and use existing data to test their hypothesis, and (2) a group project in which ...

-Advanced Structural Geology part of Integrate:Workshops:Teaching the Methods of Geoscience:Course
+Advanced Structural Geology part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Course

 This is an advanced course in structural geology, including discussion and lab.
 The course is focused around exploration of structural geology modeling software.